 Innovative branches of drama led by Norwegian Henrik Ibsen and German Bertolt Brecht marked the 19th and 20th centuries.
 These plays were marked by realist and modern, experimental themes, social critique.
 Some important playwrights of this period are George Bernard Shaw, Arthur Miller, Antonin Artaud and others.

 Expression of drama, or the language of drama stems from the understanding and context of the text depicted.
-Different types of drama have different expressions.
+Different types of drama in literature have different expressions.
 It can be ritualistic and exaggerated or parallel the motion pictures.
 Britannica mentions the authors of ancient Greek ceremonial theatre who wrote in verses, and it is thought that their performers delivered this in an incantatory manner midway between speech and song.
 The result of such rhythmic word delivery was to raise the tone of the entire theatre to that of religious adoration.

 A poem accompaniment makes the performers’ highly stylized system of symbolic movements of head and eyes, arms and fingers a harmonic totality in Indian play.
 The tragic soliloquy in Shakespeare allowed the hero, alone on stage with the audience, to evaluate his thoughts aloud in the persuasive terms of poetry.